 Mark provides technical expertise related to market intelligence and technical marketing programs as well as policy analysis and management of research projects in the areas of international trade, food safety, beef quality, and production enhancing technology.

-Managing environmental issues facing the industry, Fawn staffs the Environment Committee and participates in many research and joint initiatives between the industry, government and international groups.
-Fawn works on helping to set research directives, producer communication and environmental policy for the Canadian beef industry.
-Fawn represents Canadian cattle producers at the Global Roundtable for Sustainable Beef, the Commission for Environmental Cooperation, the International Meat Secretariat Sustainable Meat Committee and the Five Nations Beef Alliance Sustainability Committee.
-Fawn has played the lead role in setting up the Canadian Roundtable for Sustainable Beef.
+Managing environmental issues facing the industry, Larry staffs the Environment Committee and participates in many research and joint initiatives between the industry, government and international groups.
+Larry works on helping to set research directives, producer communication and environmental policy for the Canadian beef industry.
+Larry represents Canadian cattle producers at the Global Roundtable for Sustainable Beef, the Commission for Environmental Cooperation, and other sustainability committees.

 Responsible for implementing a practical communications strategy that will benefit producers, Gina’s primary roles include developing communications material, working with industry and government representatives to ensure the proper information gets to producers, positively promoting the industry, responding to issues that affect the industry and working with the media.
 Gina also represents the CCA at Ad Standards.
 Email Gina and follow CCA on Twitter @CdnCattlemen.

 Jill works with all staff in developing the tools and outputs for issues facing the industry.
 She also works with industry partners, government, academia and other stakeholders in the value chain.
 Jill's experience in ranching, and the social licensing of beef production along with her knowledge of the beef cattle industry provide a tremendous benefit in addressing a variety of issues from primary beef production to the consumer’s interests in and perceptions of food production.
 The role of Manager - Public and Stakeholder Engagement is envisioned under the National Beef Strategy.